 More recently, Sohi et al. (2024) conducted a systematic review and meta-analysis of prospective cohort studies, confirming the dose-response relationship and finding no evidence of a safe threshold for alcohol consumption with respect to breast cancer risk.
 The risk was consistent across beverage types: wine conferred no protection relative to beer or spirits.

 For perimenopausal women, this evidence has particular urgency.
 The fluctuating and sometimes supraphysiological oestrogen levels of the transition create a hormonal environment in which additional exogenous oestrogen-elevating exposures -- including alcohol -- may amplify cumulative risk.
-Moreover, alcohol disrupts sleep architecture, fragments slow-wave sleep, and worsens the nocturnal vasomotor symptoms that already impair restorative sleep during perimenopause.
+Moreover, alcohol disrupts sleep architecture, fragments slow-wave sleep, and may worsen the nocturnal vasomotor symptoms that already impair restorative sleep during perimenopause (Santoro et al., 2021).

 The evidence does not support "moderate drinking" as a benign lifestyle choice during perimenopause.
 Whilst a blanket prohibition is unlikely to be adhered to and may damage the therapeutic relationship, practitioners should: